IntersectMBO/plutus/doc/docusaurus/docs/using-plutus-tx/extensions-flags-pragmas.md

 This is what one would come to expect, as it is the case in most other programming languages, regardless of whether the language is strict or non-strict.
 - Using non-strict bindings can cause an expression to be inadvertently evaluated for an unbounded number of times.
 Consider `let x = <expensive> in \y -> x + y`.
-If `x` is non-strict, `<expensive>` will be evalutated every time `\y -> x + y` is applied to an argument, which means it can be evaluated 0 times, 1 time, 2 times, or any number of times (this is not the case if lazy evaluation was employed).
+If `x` is non-strict, `<expensive>` will be evaluated every time `\y -> x + y` is applied to an argument, which means it can be evaluated 0 times, 1 time, 2 times, or any number of times (this is not the case if lazy evaluation was employed).
 On the other hand, if `x` is strict, it is always evaluated once, which is at most one more time than what is necessary.

 ### Flags